jornane/csrgen/README.md

 Comes with a basic openssl.conf included for your convenience.

 ## Useful commands
+In the following commands, you must replace the variables with the filename.
+All files end with .pem and start with the same string as the variable, but in lowercase.

+So, for example, `${CSR_FILE}` will become `csr-example.com.pem`.

 ### Verify CSR
 ```bash
 openssl req -noout -text -verify -in "${CSR_FILE}"